GraceAKelly/Grace-Kelly-Repository/README.md

 ispalindrome.py Test if a string is a palindrome ie. if string reads the same backwards as forwards using a loop to function to determine if character in 0th postion is the same as last postion

+simpleinterest.py Code to calculate the total amount repaid on a loan based on simple interest values inputted

 Licience
 -----------------------
 Apache License 2.0